sijanthapa171/SystemInfoMonitor/docs/system_architecture.md

 ## Implementation Details

-The SystemInfoMonitor is implemented in C++ and uses the following key components:
+The SystemInfoMonitor is implemented in `C` and uses the following key components:

 1. **Core Monitoring**
    - CPU usage tracking